Serious fun away on business?

 For overnight travel, you’re likely gaining at least 1 – 2 hours of time alone before and after work (2 – 4 hours total) per day.

 When was the last time you had up to 4 hours of unclaimed time at home?
 Right.
 A LONG time ago.
-Whether it’s queuing favorite podcasts or putting a journal in your carry-on, plan ahead to embrace every minute versus squandering it on email or indecision.
+Whether it’s queuing favorite podcasts or putting a journal in your carry-on, plan ahead to embrace every minute versus squandering it on email, guilt or indecision.

-Claim time for fun, in a way that is meaningful to you:
+Claim time for fun, in a way that’s meaningful to you:

 - pampering (think massage)